rodrigosilupu/Psychometrics-Credit-Risk/README.md

 14. Tends to be lazy.
 (R)
 15. Does things efficiently.

+With the following response categories:

+1. Never
+2. Almost Never
+3. Neutral
+4. Almost Always
+5. Always

-It's crucial to consider that questions 3, 6, 10, and 14 are scored inversely.
-Therefore, they are evaluated on a scale ranging from "Always" to "Never."
+It should be noted that questions 3, 6, 10, and 14 are measured on a reverse scale, meaning the responses to these questions are coded in the opposite or inverted manner compared to the other questions.
+That is, they are measured with the following response categories:

+1. Always
+2. Almost Always
+3. Neutral
+4. Almost Never
+5. Never

 With the Big Five dimensions as a foundation, the goal is to develop a model that classifies micro-entrepreneurs into two categories: good or bad payers.
 Various classification models will be explored in this process.